2026 Fantasy Baseball Rankings: Sleepers, busts, breakouts from model that nailed Cal Raleigh's epic season

 SportsLine simulated the entire MLB season 10,000 times and identified 2026 Fantasy baseball sleepers, breakout and busts

-The 2026 MLB season opens in just one day with Giants vs. Yankees on Wednesday night, so time is running out to get last-minute 2026 Fantasy baseball drafts in.
-The latest 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the top pick in most Fantasy drafts, with Aaron Judge, Bobby Witt, Juan Soto and Jose Ramirez following.
-Tarik Skubal and Paul Skenes are the first two pitchers coming off the board in most drafts, while Mason Miller is the top reliever.
+The 2026 MLB season opens in less than 24 hours with Giants vs. Yankees on Wednesday night, so time is running out to get last-minute 2026 Fantasy baseball drafts in.
+The latest 2026 Fantasy baseball ADP shows two-way player Shohei Ohtani as the top pick in most Fantasy drafts, with Aaron Judge, Juan Soto, Bobby Witt and Jose Ramirez following.
+Tarik Skubal and Paul Skenes are the first two pitchers coming off the board in most drafts.
 Those are relatively obvious picks for early in drafts, but finding value in the mid-to-late rounds is the key to building a deep, championship-level roster.

 Last season, SportsLine's Projection Model identified several top Fantasy baseball sleepers, breakouts, and busts, including nailing Cal Raleigh's huge season.
 The team at SportsLine was all over Raleigh as a Fantasy breakout from the start.
 They had him as a top-five catcher in their optimal rankings, ahead of catchers such as Adley Rutschman and William Contreras.
 The result: Raleigh blasted 60 home runs and gave unprecedented value at a position where it can be tough to find offense from.